secure-foundations/mariposa/README.md

 | rename     | unstable | 53/61 86.9%  | 0.76           | 0.23          |
 | reseed     | stable   | 61/61 100.0% | 0.49           | 0.01          |
 ```

+## Caveats

+* A project must be **preprocessed** and added to `configs.json` before it is used.
+* A solver must be added to `configs.json` before it is used.
+* Each spinoff  process is expected to be CPU bound, setting  `num_procs` to a large value that overloads the machine will negatively impact the results.